FULL NAME AND LOCATION OF UNIVERSITY

 COURSE REGISTRATION DEADLINE(S)

 Students should try to complete registration prior to arrival if possible as courses fill quickly.
-Course registration must be complete prior to the first day of classes.
+Course registration must be complete prior to the Friday of the first week of classes.

 English language proficiency required.
 B2-C1 proficiency required.